 I encourage parents – who want to ensure that their teen is matched with friends in their small group – to step up and be the group leaders themselves.
 Encourage the parents of your teens’ friends to help also!

-It has never been easier to complete the required safe environment training because it can now be done online.
-For more information, click here to go to our website.
+It has never been easier to complete the required safe environment training because it can now be done remotely.
+For more information, click here for more information on our website.

 Works of Mercy (Service)